Sorry, you need to enable JavaScript to visit this website.

 • Other Sponsor Type

-MCC uses a combination of your eligible sponsor type and spouse status to assign a military family type to your household.
-MCC looks at all the information you enter to determine the family type that gives your family the highest priority for care.
+MCC uses a combination of your family’s DOD-approved sponsor type and spouse status to determine your family’s priority for care.

-In addition, to your sponsor information, MCC considers if you are single, or, if you are married, your spouse's status.
-If you are married, you will provide information about your spouse that helps determine your military family type.
+For instance, in addition to your sponsor type, MCC considers if you are a single sponsor, or, if you are married, your spouse's status.
+If you are married, you must provide information about your spouse that helps determine your family’s priority for care.

 We will consider if your spouse is:

-• Working.
-And if so, if they are working full-time or part-time.
-DoD uses the following definitions to determine if your spouse is employed full-time or part-time:
+DOD uses the following definitions to determine if your spouse is employed full time or part time.

-• Enrolled in a post-secondary program either full- or part-time
+• A student enrolled in a post-secondary institution either full or part time.

-• If your spouse is seeking employment and your child is enrolled in care, you must get a job within 90 days, or your child could be removed from care.
+• If your spouse is currently seeking employment and your child is enrolled in child care, your spouse must get a job within 180 days, or your child could be removed from care.

 Priority for Care